SpencerCDixon/blog/pages/blog/2016-11-11--about-this-blog/index.md

 I thought about why I got into programming in the first place.
 My primary reasons were for scalability of inspiration and to acquire mastery of my machine.
 In management and sales, even if I was the best manager in my company, I could only positively impact maybe 200 sales representatives a year.
-Programming gave me access to billions.
+Programming gave me access to billions of people not hundreds.

 There was also this extreme desire to truly master my machine.
 To be able to get my computer to _work for me_ and not just _with me_.
 To think of an idea